AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/quickbooks.md

 >[!NOTE]
 >
->Adobe Commerce Intelligence integrates with QuickBooks Online, not QuickBooks Desktop.
-This integration requires login through the Intuit account and a cloud connection, matching QuickBooks Online SaaS structure rather than the locally installed QuickBooks Desktop model.
+>Adobe Commerce Intelligence integrates with QuickBooks Online (not Desktop) and requires an Intuit account login with a cloud connection, matching the QuickBooks Online SaaS structure rather than the locally installed QuickBooks Desktop model.

 ## Add [!DNL QuickBooks] as a data source in [!DNL Commerce Intelligence]